KNOWLEDGE & HEART

 The winemaking is simple at Résonance.
 We pick the grapes when they are ripe, but not too ripe, and when they come to the winery, we give them as much freedom as possible to express themselves.
 Every vintage is different, based on what the grapes need—macerations will vary in length and temperature, we do not inoculate with yeast, and we let the wines rest quietly in barrels.

-The rolling foothills of the Coast Range serve as a backdrop to our hub of winemaking.
-Located 5 minutes west of the farming community of Carlton, Oregon, the winery was built in 2018 and rests intimately among the vines of our Résonance Vineyard.
+The rolling foothills of the Oregon Coast Range serve as a backdrop to our hub of winemaking, which is nestled intimately among the vines of our Résonance Vineyard.

 A GENTLE APPROACH

 Inspired by the beauty of simplicity, the facility harnesses gravity-flow winemaking, allowing the juice to run naturally from the grapes, from the crush pad to fermentation vessel to barrel.
 During elévage, we use small fermentation tanks to verify the best of the terroir of our vineyards, block by block.